jviereck/TypeScriptServiceExample/Readme.md

 This is a small demo using some of stuff shipping with the TypeScript repo.
 You can view the demo [here](http://jviereck.github.com/TypeScriptServiceExample/).

-To build the `ServiceBuilder.js` file, checkout the TypeScript repo
+To build the `ServiceBuilder.js` file, checkout the TypeScript repo into this repo

 ```
 git clone https://git01.codeplex.com/typescript ts